cpoff-rv/css-grid-intro/README.md

 # Intro to CSS Grid

+[ask if anyone has used it]
+[we're using it on ADT.com]
+[masonry, how would you do it before CSS Grid]

 ## Learning Objectives
 - Study the basic concepts of CSS Grid Layout
 - Apply those concepts by building our own grids in Codepen